primno/dataverse/packages/dataverse-client/README.md

 - `createRecord`: Creates a record.
 - `updateRecord`: Updates a record by its id.
 - `deleteRecord`: Deletes a record by its id.
-- `executeAction`: Executes an action, function, or workflow.
+- `executeAction`: Executes an action.

 Retrieve can be done by providing a `RetrieveMultipleOptions` object or a raw query string.